MaximilianMcC/Captcha/README.md

 - To change the title, click on it and edit it.
 - To add an image, have one in your clipboard, then paste it using `ctrl+v`.
+- To change the correct images, select them then press the refresh button in the bottom left of the captcha